Congress refuses to join proposed committee to inquire into Rajya Sabha ruckus

 Leader of Opposition Mallikarjun Kharge said the panel seemed to be designed to intimidate MPs into silence.

-The Congress has refused to nominate any party member to a proposed committee being set up to inquire into the ruckus that took place during the last day of the Monsoon session of Parliament on August 11, The Hindu reported on Thursday.
+The Congress has refused to nominate any party member to a proposed committee being set up to inquire into the commotion that took place during the last day of the Monsoon Session of Parliament on August 11, The Hindu reported on Thursday.

 “It will not only suppress the voices of people’s representatives but will deliberately brush aside all those that are uncomfortable to the government,” Leader of Opposition in the Rajya Sabha Mallikarjun Kharge said in a letter to M Venkaiah Naidu, the chairperson of the Upper House.